West Adelaide SC: Colours, badge and nicknames

 Since its foundation in the early 1960s, West Adelaide has maintained clear visual links to its Greek heritage – notably its white and blue striped playing strips.
-The club's emblem today remains near identical to the badge it wore in the first ever NSL season in 1977.
+The club's emblem today remains nearly identical to the badge it wore in the first ever NSL season in 1977.
 The lone star represents the club's 1978 national championship while the Olympic torch reflects the club's heritage as the original Olympic club from the 1940s.

 The club's nickname of Hellas remains in use today, despite efforts by Soccer Australia officials' efforts in the 1990s to force clubs to abolish their ethnic identity or face expulsion from the national league.
 The Hellas name remains on the club badge and its playing strips.
 The Sharks nickname adopted by the club during the mid to late-1990s has since fallen out of use.

 Stadium

 West Adelaide historically played its football at Hindmarsh Stadium, considered the home of soccer in South Australia, even before it entered the National Soccer League.

 When the club's senior teams reformed in 2008, they found themselves in search of a permanent home and played home games at the Adelaide Shores Football Centre at West Beach and at Rushworth Reserve, former home of the now-defunct Enfield City Falcons.

-Around 2019, the club moved into its new permanent home ground, the Kilburn Sportsplex, in the inner northern Adelaide suburb of Kilburn.
+On 13 July 2024, the club played its first official game at their new permanent home ground, the Kilburn Sportsplex, in the inner northern Adelaide suburb of Kilburn.
 The new facility, which cost an estimated A$15 million, has a total capacity of 5,000 people.
-The Sportsplex was built to include a full-size sports pitch, club offices, a multi-purpose function centre with a capacity for 500 people, undercover spectator seating for 750 people; a photographers' room; press box and media facilities; club dressing rooms for four teams, match official rooms, anti-doping control room; seminar room, café and catering facilities and a physiotherapy suite.
+The Sportsplex was built to include a full-size sports pitch, club offices, a multi-purpose function centre with a capacity for 500 people, undercover spectator seating for 820 people; a photographers' room; press box and media facilities; club dressing rooms for four teams, match official rooms, anti-doping control room; seminar room, café and catering facilities and a physiotherapy suite.
 The South Australian Government provided A$5.8 million in grants towards construction of the complex.